Fresh mushrooms

 4

-The other way to dry yellow foot chanterelle mushrooms is by tying the mushrooms one by one to a thread and then leaving them to hang in a well ventilated space, away from direct sunlight.
+The other way to dry yellow foot chanterelle mushrooms is by tying the mushrooms one by one to a thread and then leaving them to hang in a well-ventilated space, away from direct sunlight.
 As with the previous method, it is recommended that the space is warm.
 Within five days or one week, the yellow foot mushrooms are perfectly dry.

 How To Dry Yellow Foot Chanterelle Mushrooms - Step 4